-- (1) Audit Fees include fees associated with reviews of the Company's quarterly reports on Form 10-Q, consultation regarding accounting and reporting matters related to the audit and review of documents filed with the SEC for 2018 and 2017.
-There were no audit related fees to report for 2018 or 2017. - (2) Tax Fees consist of tax return preparation fees, tax services other than those directly related to the audit of the income tax provision, review of state and local income tax planning opportunities and foreign tax research. - (3) All Other Fees consist of fees other than Audit Fees, Audit-Related Fees and Tax Fees.
+- (1) Audit Fees include fees associated with reviews of the Company's quarterly reports on Form 10-Q and Form 10Q/A, consultation regarding accounting and reporting matters related to the audit and review of documents filed with the SEC for 2019 and 2018.
+There were no Audit Related Fees to report for 2019 or 2018. - (2) Tax Fees consist of tax return preparation fees, tax services other than those directly related to the audit of the income tax provision, review of state and local income tax planning opportunities and foreign tax research. - (3) All Other Fees consist of fees other than Audit Fees, Audit-Related Fees and Tax Fees.